DSLeonard-coding/VolumeBuilders/README.md

 VolumeBuilderReference is the better solution.
 It has a templated ctor (actually calls a templated copy ctor in VolumeBuilder) that takes any builder type and "copies" the internal data by smart pointer reference.
 It makes a live view on another buider, but without non-polymorphic SolidBuilder functionality.
 There is a common interface, ISolidBuilder, to all builders, and a pointer of this type to the original object is stored in the type-erased VolumeBuilder object.
 The data smart pointers are custom and use a linked-tree update system (with the open end linkable from any link, yet sealable to data --as oposed to another link --only once, maintaining  strong logical immutability) to keep the original object synchronized with the type-erased object, so that methods can be called polymorphically on the original object and results are seen in the data of the original objects.

 Type-erased object views of course cannot be used to configure builer-specific (non-polymorphic) settings, because those obviously cannot be represented in a type-agnostic way.
-However they can call polymorphic methods that are forwarded by VolumeBuilderReference, including SolidConstructor() that knows how to make builder specific solids that have already been configured.
+However they can call polymorphic methods that are forwarded by VolumeBuilderReference, including SolidConstructor(const G4String &name) that knows how to make builder specific solids that have already been configured.
 So the only restriction is that builder-specific settings must be configured on the builder-specific (non-type-erased) view of the object (ie, usually before converting to VolumeBuilderReference.
 After that, all builders can be operated on together.